 After submitting the form, you will be forwarded to our payments page.
 Note that your request will not be actioned until payment is received.
 Our service is inexpensive but it is not free.
-We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we will explain why and offer some options wherever we can, and we promise to refund you, less just a small 45p transaction fee.
+We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we will explain why and offer some options wherever we can, and we promise to refund you less 95p to cover our payment processing fee.

 Kevin, your "educated guess" was a good one.
 It worked.
 Thanks.
 (Anthony Arturi - 1999 Ferrari Modena with Becker BE4372)